kevinmranda/kevinmranda/README.md

 -->

 ## 👋 Hello!
 I am a full stack web developer with a specialization in **Laravel** a PHP framework.
 I create scalable, robust, and user-friendly web applications.
-My skills include **HTML5, CSS, Bootstrap, JavaScript, Java, PHP, and MySQL**, among others.
+My skills include **HTML5, CSS, Bootstrap, JavaScript, Java, PHP, C#, and MySQL**, among others.
 I have a keen eye for design and a passion for creating elegant and efficient solutions.

 ## 👨‍💻 Specializations
 - :computer: HTML5